mimoduo/mimogear/docs/postcss/structure.md

 ##Sections

 Sections are large areas contained within the document and are to be considered an abstraction from regions.
 These elements are likely to be included on specific pages only.
-By default, the compartment class is considered a section because of it's use within full width sections
+By default, the compartment class is considered a section because of it's use within full width sections.